kahgoh/bash-classfy/README.md

 # Classfy

-Zsh script for organising files by financial (or fiscal) year.
+Bash script for organising files by financial (or fiscal) year.
 A financial year starts on 1 July and ends on 30 June the following year and are named after the year in which it ends.
 For example, the script names the financial year from 1 July 2015 to 30 June 2016 "2016FY".

 The script assumes the file names are in the format `<name><date>.<extension>`, where date is in the form `ddMMMyyyy` or `MMMyyyy`.